 Core Questions: What racial, cultural and ethnic groups are in our church?
 Who is around us?
 What groups shape our common life, leadership and worship?
-How has our church excluded or embraced different racial, cultural and ethnic groups over time?
+How has our church excluded or embraced the presence and power of different racial, cultural and ethnic groups over time?